bool3max/bbmp_utils/README.md

 `bbmp_utils` is a native library for working with BMP files.

-It is written in POSIX C11 and has only been tested on Linux.
+It is written in POSIX C11 and has only been tested on `amd64` and linux 5.1, though I see no reason why it shouldn't work on other architectures and/or POSIX systems (cross-compilation isn't yet supported by the build system but host-compilation should work).

 ---